johnbikes/latex_research_crew/test/README.md

 # Basic tex with bib
-- thanks for ai overview for putting something for this ...
+- thanks for ai overview for putting something together for this ...
 - `pdflatex doc.tex`
 - `bibtex doc`
 - `pdflatex doc.tex`